Heather Stefanson: 2021 Throne Speech and cabinet shuffle

-Following Stefanson's swearing in as Premier, she announced her intention to begin a new legislative session with a Speech from the Throne on November 23, 2021.
+Following Stefanson's swearing in as Premier, she announced her intention to begin a new legislative session with a Speech from the Throne on 23 November 2021.
 She also announced a new senior leadership team, including a new Chief of Staff.

 Lieutenant-Governor Janice Filmon read the Speech from the Throne, which was branded as Manitoba's "Path to Progressing Together."
 The Speech outlined Stefanson's vision for a "strong economic and social recovery, with a focus on the health and wellbeing of all Manitobans."
 Loren Remillard, president and CEO of the Winnipeg Chamber of Commerce, praised the speech and said that it demonstrated that Stefanson's priorities were aligned with those of the business community.
 Remillard praised Stefanson again when she delivered the annual State of the Province address just over a week later.

-Stefanson shuffled her cabinet on January 18, 2022.
+Stefanson shuffled her cabinet on 18 January 2022.
 The shuffle added three new MLAs to prominent cabinet positions.
 It also split the health care portfolio into three positions – the Minister of Health, the Minister of Mental Health and Community Wellness, and the Minister of Seniors and Long-term Care.
 She also appointed a Minister of Labour, a move endorsed by the Manitoba Federation of Labour as "long past due."
 University of Manitoba political studies professor Royce Koop praised the shuffle as sound political strategy.

-Stefanson established a new Economic Development Board of Cabinet on February 22, 2022, to co-ordinate economic growth and job creation initiatives in Manitoba.
+Stefanson established a new Economic Development Board of Cabinet on 22 February 2022, to co-ordinate economic growth and job creation initiatives in Manitoba.

 COVID-19 pandemic

 Stefanson acted in response to the COVID-19 Omicron variant, only after annual Christmas celebrations.
-Stefanson announced public health orders to combat the Omicron variant on December 27, 2021.
-On January 12, 2022, Stefanson responded to questions about making public health orders more stringent by saying that "we must all learn to live with this virus; there must be a balance."
+Stefanson announced public health orders to combat the Omicron variant on 27 December 2021.
+On 12 January 2022, Stefanson responded to questions about making public health orders more stringent by saying that "we must all learn to live with this virus; there must be a balance."

-On February 2, 2022, she announced the first phase in a plan to loosen public health restrictions and later announced a date when all public health orders would end in Manitoba.
-Manitoba ended all public health orders on March 15, 2022.
+On 2 February 2022, she announced the first phase in a plan to loosen public health restrictions and later announced a date when all public health orders would end in Manitoba.
+Manitoba ended all public health orders on 15 March 2022.

 Stefanson required her cabinet and caucus to be vaccinated against COVID-19, imposing a deadline for them to meet immunization requirements.
 She later removed Infrastructure Minister Ron Schuler from cabinet due his refusal to disclose his vaccination status, a decision she characterized as inconsistent with the government's efforts to promote vaccination.
 Stefanson later removed Tory MLA Josh Guenter from his role as Legislative Assistant to the Minister of Health for his continued disagreement with the government over COVID-19 vaccine mandates.

-Stefanson's Minister of Health announced the establishment of a Diagnostic and Surgical Recovery Task Force on December 8, 2021, to address the backlogs created by the COVID-19 pandemic response.
+Stefanson's Minister of Health announced the establishment of a Diagnostic and Surgical Recovery Task Force on 8 December 2021, to address the backlogs created by the COVID-19 pandemic response.